 Dr Briggs may see you in recovery once you are awake if you are having a day procedure.
 If you are staying overnight in hospital Dr Briggs will see you within 24 hours of your surgery.

-After your recovery from the anaesthetic, Dr Briggs with discharge you home if your surgery is a day procedure.
-Otherwise, you will be taken to the hospital ward for overnight care.
+After your recovery from the anaesthetic, Dr Briggs will discharge you home if your surgery is a day procedure.
+Otherwise, you will be taken to the hospital ward for observation and monitoring.

 Discharge and Review Appointment – Pre-Operative Information

 Prior to discharge, Dr Briggs provides you with a post-operative information sheet detailing specific instructions and follow-up appointments.
 You will need to attend Dr Briggs’s rooms approximately 5-7 days after your surgery.
 Pathology results will be available at this appointment.

 It is important to note that you must not drive, drink alcohol or operate heavy machinery during the first 24 hours after a general anaesthetic.

 Please note that Dr Briggs is also available 24 hours on call.
 You can contact him via his rooms on (03) 8849 1400

 Post Op Journey